ChickenFrittata/IntroToGit/README.md

 Changes you've made are automatically monitored by the GitHub client.
 Type in a short summary of the changes you've made, then click commit to Initial-Commit to push those changes to the branch.
 After a few minutes, your changes will be available for everyone to see and work on.

+Things to keep in mind while using GIT:
+Make sure you're working in the Initial-Commit branch, not master.
+Always sync before you open the project in Unity to make sure you're up-to-date.
+Otherwise, you'll get merge errors and may have to undo all your work.
+Ask questions in the Discord.
+We're all complete beginners to this.

+We may end up using something else in the end.
+C'est le vie.